mevdschee/php-crud-api/README.md

 The authenticated user (with all it's properties) will be stored in the `$_SESSION['user']` variable.
 The user can be logged out by sending a POST request with an empty body to the logout endpoint.
 The passwords are stored as hashes in the password column in the users table.
-You can register a new user using the register endpoint, but this functionality must be turned on using the "dbAuth.regsiterUser" configuration parameter.
+You can register a new user using the register endpoint, but this functionality must be turned on using the "dbAuth.registerUser" configuration parameter.

 It is IMPORTANT to restrict access to the users table using the 'authorization' middleware, otherwise all